-KEF is no stranger to fantastic speakers, but the R300 sits at an interesting spot in their line.
-While still very much fitting into the bookshelf form factor, the speakers come with a premium price tag of $2,000 (check this listing for the latest live prices).
+KEF is no stranger to fantastic speakers, but the R300 Speaker sits at an interesting spot in their line.
+While still very much fitting into the bookshelf form factor, the speakers come with a premium price tag of $2,000.

 Considering KEF’s flagship Blade’s sit at just North of $30,000 for a pair, the R300s may seem like a change in comparison.
 However, $2,000 is $2,000 and the R300 must stand up to this price considering the small form factor.